ssssam/omnibus-codethink-toolchain/README.md

 ### Optional stuff

-You can change the number of parallel workers by adding `workers:2` to the --override parameter (which is a semicolon-separated list)
+You can change the number of parallel workers by adding `workers:N` to the --override parameter.
+For example, to set a base dir of ./local and enforce `make -j 2`, you would run:

+    omnibus build codethink-toolchain --override base_dir:./local workers:2